Kettle Hill Road, Eastling, Faversham, ME13 0BA

 We work on promoting a love of reading in all children and fostering a text rich environment where children understand how language works as well as develop the skills they need to be proficient readers and to interpret texts accurately.
 Around school, you will see displays, which celebrate authors, inspiring reading corners and spaces and a well-stocked and vibrant Library area.

 In addition to this, throughout the year, the importance of reading is enhanced through activities such as; class classics, sponsored reading events, World Book Week celebrations, class links with an author, teacher swap where teachers read stories in different year groups, library sessions.

-We follow the Letters and Sounds phonics scheme to teaching Reading and Phonics, supplemented with additional resources.
+We follow the Supersonic Phonic Friends validated scheme to teaching Reading and Phonics.
 Our approach is systematic, consistent and rigorous in order for all children to become readers as quickly as possible.
 We use the same phonics programme across the school providing continuity and a tool for guaranteed progression.
 We teach phonics in Reception from their first day in school.
 Children learn how to ‘read’ the sounds in words and how these sounds can be written down.
 This is essential for reading but it also helps children learn to spell well.
 The children also practise reading (and spelling) ‘tricky words’, such as ‘the’, ‘like’, ‘said’ and ‘come’.
 Once children can blend sounds together to read words, they practise reading books that match the phonics and the ‘tricky words’ they know.
 They start to believe they can read and this increases their confidence.